Electronic navigational chart: ECDIS

-An Electronic Chart Display and Information System (ECDIS) is a geographic information system used for nautical navigation that complies with International Maritime Organization (IMO) regulations as an alternative to paper nautical charts.
+An Electronic Chart Display and Information System (ECDIS) is a geographic information system used for nautical navigation that complies with International Maritime Organization (IMO) and IHO regulations as a method of electronic navigation.
+It is considered as an alternative to paper nautical charts for navigation by ships.
 IMO refers to similar systems not meeting the regulations as Electronic Chart Systems (ECSs).